fcamara7/GeneidTRAINerDocker/README.md

 #########################################################################################

-The output files/directory of geneidTRAINer should be created in the path **selected by the user** (_i.e._ `<userselecteddir>`/`<results_dir>` - ./output in this case).
+The output files/directory of geneidTRAINer should be created in the path **selected by the user** (_i.e._ `<userselecteddir>`/`<results_dir>` - "output" in this case).
 These include several files that are in most cases not relevant to the user.
 The most important file is the geneid parameter file which can (in a full training protocol NOT this mock example) be used to predict sequences on your species of interest, in this case:

 _**M.cingulata.geneid.optimized.param**_  (in general `<speciesname>`.geneid.optimized.param)